Ayush073/Registration_form/README.md

 # Registration_form
-Registration Form using React JSX
+1.Registration Form using React JSX
+2.Registration Form using React Redux and yup validation